Marvin Washington

-Marvin Andrew Washington (born October 22, 1965) is a former American football defensive end who played eleven seasons in the National Football League (NFL).
-Selected in the sixth round of the 1989 NFL draft, he played eight seasons for the New York Jets of which he was a starter for six.
+Marvin Andrew Washington (born October 22, 1965) is an American former professional football defensive end who played eleven seasons in the National Football League (NFL).
+He was selected in the sixth round of the 1989 NFL draft, and played eight seasons for the New York Jets of which he was a starter for six.
 He additionally played for the Denver Broncos and San Francisco 49ers, accumulating a total of 40.5 sacks in 155 games played during his career.
 Washington played both basketball and football at the University of Idaho.

 College career

 Out of Kimball High School in Dallas, Texas, Washington went to the University of Texas-El Paso on a basketball scholarship.
 After two years, he transferred to Hinds Junior College in Mississippi, where he played football in 1987.
 Washington then went west to the University of Idaho in Moscow to play for head basketball coach Tim Floyd; he had recruited Washington to UTEP while an assistant coach for the Miners.

 At Idaho, Washington played basketball for two seasons under head coaches Floyd and Kermit Davis and football for a season in 1988 under Keith Gilbertson.
 In his senior year of 1988–89, the Idaho Vandals won Big Sky conference titles in both sports and advanced to the NCAA postseason: the I-AA semifinals in football and the Division I basketball tournament.
 He recorded a school record 14.5 sacks that year playing the right defensive end position.
 In 2007, Washington was inducted into the Vandal Athletics Hall of Fame.